-1. The School receives a considerable number of requests from individuals who wish to become accredited visiting scholars each year; it cannot accommodate every request.
+- The School recieves a considerable number of requests from individuals who wish to become accredited visiting scholars each year; it cannot accommodate every request.

-3. Requests to become a visiting scholar in one academic session (these run from early September until late May) must reach us by 21 April in the preceding session (thus, if you wish to visit at any time in Session September 2017 to May 2018, you must apply before 21 April 2017).
+- Requests to become a visiting scholar in one academic session (these run from early September until late May) must reach us by 21 April in the preceding session (thus, if you wish to visit at any time in the Session September 2018 to May 2019, you must apply before 21 April 2018).
 We strongly advise that applicants get in touch as early as possible in the previous Academic Session.

-4. Decisions on who will be accepted will be based on the merit of the research proposed and its fit to the research of a particular member of staff.
-If more excellent proposals than we can accommodate are received within a year, those who are unsuccessful will be encouraged to apply the next year.
+- Decisions on who will be accepted will be based on the merit of the research proposed and its fit to the research of a particular member of staff.
+If more excellent proposals than we can accommodate are recieved within a year, those who are unsuccessful will be encouraged to apply the next year.

-7. Visiting scholars will be given support by a particular member of the School academic staff.
-They should expect to be seen by this contact person every four to six weeks.
+- Visiting scholars will be given support by a particular member of the School academic staff.
+They should expect to be seen by this contact every four to six weeks.

-11. The School is happy to give advice on accommodation and other personal matters but cannot arrange accommodation, school placement, visa applications or other services.
+- The School is happy to give advice on acommodation and other personal matters but cannot arrange accommodation, school placement, visa application or other services.